greg-raven/Impeachment-Chronicles/_posts/2022-02-12-they-spied-on-trump-new-filing-by-john-durham-alleges-that-president-trumps-internet-traffic-was-being-monitored.md

 ---
-title: ''They spied on Trump': New filing by John Durham alleges that President Trump's internet traffic was being monitored'
+title: "'They spied on Trump': New filing by John Durham alleges that President Trump's internet traffic was being monitored"
 layout: post
 author:
 - Brett T.